Gets or sets any query information included in the URI.

 The query information is escaped according to RFC 2396.

-Note In version 1.0 and 1.1 of the .NET Framework, setting the Fragment property to any value, including Nothing, cleared the property, and setting the Fragment property to Nothing or to String.Empty cleared the property.
+Note In version 1.0 and 1.1 of the .NET Framework, setting the Fragment property to any value, including null, cleared the property, and setting the Fragment property to null or to String.Empty cleared the property.
 In version 2.0, however, the Fragment and properties are independent.

 Note Do not append a string directly to this property.
 If the length of is greater than 1, retrieve the property value as a string, remove the leading question mark, append the new query string, and set the property with the combined string.